J16053/uniswap-org/src/pages/docs/v2/09-smart-contracts/07-common-errors.md

 There are rare circumstances where users are unable to approve a token on the Uniswap front end.

-This is a result of some token contracts taking steps to defend against malicious contracts that attempt to front run approvals and steal a users tokens.
+This is a result of some token contracts taking steps to defend against malicious contracts that attempt to front run approvals and steal a user's tokens.
 It happens only when the user is trying to increase an approval allowance from a preallocated amount to a larger one, and only happens with a few token contracts.

-The solution is have the user manually set the router contract approval amount to zero, then to the number they want.
+The solution is to have the user manually set the router contract approval amount to zero, then to the number they want.
 The easiest way to do this is through Etherscan.